SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 …and so on.

-Note that switch statements in Swift do not ‘fall through’ the bottom of each case and into the next one.
+Switch statements in Swift do not ‘fall through’ the bottom of each case and into the next one.
 Instead, the entire switch statement completes its execution as soon as the first matching case is completed.
 This is different from C,
 which requires you to insert an explicit ``break`` statement at the end of every case to prevent fall-through.